E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Implementation

-As part of \aubra, we developed an Android app and a Django and MongoDB backend to test our ransomware in a controlled but realistic environment.
-These components cooperate to generate unique ransomware unlock codes, manage cryptocurrency payments, and handle BCTRL firmware recovery.
+Our toolkit contains an Android app and a Django/MongoDB backend to test the \aubra\ ransomware in a controlled, but realistic environment.
+These components generate unique ransom unlock codes, manage cryptocurrency payments, and handle BCTRL recovery.

-\textbf{Android App}.
-We developed \emph{ScooterToolkit}, an Android app written in Kotlin.
-This app is given to the ransomware victim so that the ransom can be paid in cryptocurrency and the battery can be rebalanced.
-It requires Bluetooth, Location, and Internet permissions.
-The app initiates the BCTRL recovery when the back-end returns the unlock code that enables firmware updates (i.e., the user paid the ransom).
-Under normal battery conditions, the app flashes the stock BCTRL firmware.
-If the voltage is lower than \cuvt, a special recovery firmware is flashed instead.
+\textbf{ScooterToolkit}.
+We developed \emph{ScooterToolkit}, an Android app given to the victim so that they can pay the ransom in cryptocurrency and stop the undervoltage attack on their battery.
+The app is written in Kotlin and requires Bluetooth, Location, and Internet permissions.
+It initiates the BCTRL recovery when the back-end returns the unlock code that enables firmware updates (i.e., the user paid the ransom).

 \textbf{Django and MongoDB Backend}.
 Using Django, we developed a RESTful web service that exposes two APIs to the ransom app through the APIView class.
 The \texttt{simulatePayment()} API simulates a user payment, setting the payment status to \texttt{Paid}.
-The \texttt{\seqsplit{unlockFirmware(serial)}} API requires the e-scooter's motor serial as its input and if the ransom has been paid, their unlock code is returned.
+The \texttt{\seqsplit{unlockFirmware(serial)}} API requires the e-scooter's motor serial as its input, and, if the ransom has been paid, the unlock code is returned.
 We also created a model serializer that converts e-scooter objects into JSON to interface with our MongoDB database.
 This database stores the e-scooter's motor serial and model, 128-bit ransomware unlock codes, and payment status for each compromised device.